jmeowmeow/PixieReport/express-progress/tasks.md

 * Default View for Nearby Stations.
 See thoughts below.

 Thoughts on navigating nearby stations:
-* Nearby Stations Default View: Zero Zero Island, or /random active METAR station?
+* DONE.
+Nearby Stations Default View: Zero Zero Island (degLat, degLong)
 * Nearby Stations Zoom by Decimation.
 Do we want to do some binning?
 Only the most remote stations have a large reach, because densely spaced stations give a small area.
 * Nearby Stations in each cardinal direction.
 Kind of nonsensical for high latitude but helpful if you're on a continent edge and your next-East or next-West station is a jump; also allows southern-edge stations more reach.
-* Nearby Stations by Lat-Long, with directional browsing.
+* DONE.
+Nearby Stations by Lat-Long, with directional browsing.
 "Stations near LAT, LONG" and navigation with +/- degrees.
 * Of course there's much-thought-of, much-deferred OpenStreetMap Leaflet and linked pegs for navigation.
 * Client-side imagemap for nearby stations navigation.
 One could JUST DO THAT on a static world map or SVG world map, or pair of world / nearby station image maps.